Fixed Income Derivatives

 Fixed income derivatives are complex and sensitive to macroeconomic factors.
 Traders must understand "The Greeks" (Delta, Gamma, Vega, Theta) and concepts like Duration and Convexity.
 Leverage is a double-edged sword here.
 Futures contracts require only a small margin deposit (performance bond) relative to the contract's notional value.
 A small move in interest rates can result in a 100% gain or loss on the initial margin.
 Furthermore, Over-the-Counter (OTC) derivatives like swaps carry "counterparty risk"—the risk that the other side of the trade defaults, as seen during the 2008 financial crisis.

 A corporation takes out a $10 million loan with a floating interest rate of SOFR + 2%.
 Currently, SOFR is 3%, so they pay 5%.
-The CFO is worried that SOFR will rise to 5%, pushing their rate to 7%.
-To hedge, the company enters an **Interest Rate Swap**.
-They agree to pay a bank a fixed rate of 3.5% and receive SOFR. * **Loan Payment:** They pay SOFR + 2% to the lender. * **Swap Pay:** They pay 3.5% fixed to the bank. * **Swap Receive:** They receive SOFR from the bank. **Net Result:** (SOFR + 2%) + 3.5% - SOFR = 5.5%.
-The company has effectively converted their floating rate loan into a fixed 5.5% loan, regardless of how high SOFR goes.
+The CFO is worried that SOFR will rise to 5% over the next two years, pushing their total interest rate to a burdensome 7%.
+To hedge this risk, the company enters into an Interest Rate Swap with a financial institution.
+They agree to pay the bank a fixed rate of 3.5% and, in return, receive a floating rate equal to SOFR.
+1. Loan Payment: The company pays SOFR + 2% to its original lender.
+2. Swap Payment (Outgoing): The company pays a 3.5% fixed rate to the swap bank.
+3. Swap Payment (Incoming): The company receives SOFR from the swap bank.
+Net Result: (SOFR + 2%) + 3.5% - SOFR = 5.5%.
+The company has effectively locked in their cost of capital at a fixed 5.5%, regardless of how high market interest rates may climb in the future.

 Advantages of Fixed Income Derivatives